-This past year our annual Justice Luncheon, with keynote speaker Chief Jennifer Evans of Peel Regional Police who spoke about the challenges and successes of policing in Peel region, had a 50% increase in attendees than in the previous year.
-Our Annual Crime Prevention Conference with keynote speaker Leo Barbe of Think Don't Shoot, brought together practitioners, business professionals and residents to learn about evidence-based approaches to preventing crime.
+This past year we hosted our annual Justice Luncheon, with keynote speaker Chief Jennifer Evans of Peel Regional Police, who spoke about the challenges and successes of policing in Peel region.
+Our Annual Crime Prevention Conference with keynote speaker Nancy Worsfold, the Executive Director of Crime Prevention Ottawa, brought together practitioners, business professionals and residents to learn about evidence--based approaches to preventing crime.
 We had hundreds of residents participate in our events throughout the year, contributing to community safety and well-being by fostering community engagement and mobilizing neighbourhoods to fight back against crime.